 The concept is simple.
 Buy homes at low prices that bring in rental amounts that exceed your mortgage payments and expense on the home.
 Your first step is to run the numbers.
 Need help with that?
 This post from BiggerPockets makes it so simple, you can calculate all the numbers you’ll need for rental property on a napkin.
 Like any investment, you want to see what’s coming in and what’s going out – the comparison of the two is where you earn (or lose) money on the deal.
 Some investments pay off long term, some pay off the day you purchase them.
 The goal is to be on the positive side as quickly as possible.

 An important thing to remember is that these homes you’re buying are investments.
 As investments, you’ll want to protect them long term.
 Take care of them and they will take care of you.
-The biggest mistake we see new investors make is not taking real estate investing as a serious long term endeavor.
+The biggest mistake we see new investors trying to sort out how to invest $1000 make is not taking real estate investing as a serious long term endeavor.
 If the house needs repairs, don’t ignore them.
 Those problems build up the longer you put them off and they can get much more costly the longer you wait.
 Regular maintenance of systems in the home will help you avoid costly malfunctions.
 Treat your properties well and they will treat you well too.

 Spotting Hot Markets for Real Estate Investing

 The first step is playing the simple numbers game – look for areas with low sales prices and higher rents.
 Be sure to check rental prices over time – are they rising or are they falling?
-Are there large amounts of rentals available in the area?
+Are there large amounts of student apartments for rent or luxury apartments for sale available in the area?
 How long do the rentals stay on the market?
 Look at individual properties – do they stay rented or is there a lot of turnover (and beware too much short term turnover, such as every few months)?
 The more you look at the activity in the neighborhood, the better.
 Your real estate agent can help show you the comps for the area, both rentals and sales.

 Watch out for other investors who were looking to spot trends for real estate investing and may have misjudged the market.
 Look for homes that were bought and sold within short time periods.
 Were they improved and flipped or is someone cutting their losses because the area didn’t pan out?
 There may be bargains there, but buying a property you can’t rent down the road isn’t going to be to your advantage.